Lovin' Life: Awards

 At the 40th GMA Dove Awards, Lovin' Life won a Dove Award for Southern Gospel Album of the Year.
-Also, the song "Jesus & John Wayne" was nominated for Country Recorded Song of the Year.
+The song "Jesus & John Wayne" was nominated for Country Recorded Song of the Year.
 The album also won a Grammy Award for Best Southern, Country, or Bluegrass Gospel Album at the 51st Grammy Awards.

 Chart performance

 The album peaked at #123 on the Billboard 200 and #6 on Billboard's Christian Albums.